karucell/carservice/README.md

 # carservice
-Demo project for investigating consumer driven contracts using Pact
+Demo project for investigating consumer driven contracts using Pact.

 Build any project: